EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

 Explore the descriptions of the NEON sites at
 <https://www.neonscience.org/field-sites/field-sites-map/list>, how the
-sites look on the satallite image in the site description, and your general knowledge about ecosystem science to develop your hypothesized for the following question:
+sites look on the satellite image in the site description, and your general knowledge about ecosystem science to develop your hypothesized for the following question: